 Everyone can operate a computer or a mobile phone these days, but few know how to use them effectively.
 First of all, receptionists need to get an ergonomic chair to avoid back injuries, strains, and sprains.
 Secondly, they need to use an ergonomic mouse and keyboard.
 Thirdly, you should install organizers on your computer and mobile phone which combine to-do lists, calendars, and address books.

 Such applications will make your life and job easier as a medical receptionist by sending you reminders and notifications crucial events such as deadlines and emergencies.
-Follow these receptionist tips and you’ll increase productivity in no time!
+Follow these receptionist tips and tricks and you’ll increase productivity in no time!